I’ve seen many cycles during my 45 years in the furniture and mattress business.

 Lately, latex has become the hot item and the cheapening in price and quality is happening.

 Unfortunately, even researching on the internet is difficult because there is a lot of deception.
-One manufacturer of synthetic latex represents their latex as being all natural and has flooded the internet with smoke and mirrors.
+One manufacturer of synthetic latex represents their latex as being all natural.
+They’ve flooded the internet with smoke and mirrors.
 Their “signature product is 80% synthetic SBR and 20% botanical.
 The product is “tested” to be longer lasting than botanical latex but the test is done at 158 degrees, the lowest temperature where it can test as more durable.
 Also, petroleum and solvent based synthetic latex, unlike botanical latex, off gasses noticeably for many weeks and even months after opening the mattress.

 All of this cheapening of the product I call a race to the bottom.